noelcodes/Capstone-Project/README.md

 ![alt text](https://i.imgur.com/cX1WlVR.jpg)

 ### Part 4: Put everything together.
 If you have not spotted, for Part 2 & 3, the model I was using is a pre-trained model.
 Where is my 12x classes of household products which I trained in Part 1?
 Well, I'm not going to use the model in Part 1 created via Keras, because accuracy is only 85%.
 Not bad, but not good enough.
-That's why I do Part 2 and 3.
-But we can fine tune the existing pre-train model.
+That's why I do Part 2 and 3, where tensorflow object detection api allows fine tune the existing pre-train model.
 There are a list of model selection from [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)

 Some of the most relevant system types today are Faster R-CNN, R-FCN, Multibox Single Shot Detector (SSD) and YOLO (You Only Look Once).